4dams/ArdentGirl/README.md

 - Website (WIP!)
 - Lates Release (WIP!)
 </br>
-It got some nice features such as informational commands, fun commands and even League of Legends related commands which grant you a lot of information about the Streamer's Summoner!</br>
+It got some nice features such as informational commands, fun commands and even League of Legends related commands which grant you a lot of information about a specific Summoner!</br>
 </br>
 *Just a quick note: You will need a [Riot Games API Key](https://developer.riotgames.com) in order to use the League commands!*